TI-57

-The TI-57 was a programmable calculator made by Texas Instruments between 1977 and 1982.
-There were three machines by this name made by TI, the first was the TI-57 with LED display released in September 1977 along the more powerful TI-58 and TI-59.
-It had 50 program steps and eight memory registers.
-Two later versions named TI-57 LCD and TI-57 LCD-II have a LCD display, but were less powerful (ran much slower) and had much less memory: 48 bytes to be allocated between program 'steps' and storage registers.
+The TI-57 is a discontinued product line of programmable calculators made by Texas Instruments between 1977 and 1982.
+There are three devices by this name made by TI.
+The first TI-57 devices with LED displays were released in September 1977 along the more powerful TI-58 and TI-59.
+The original devices have 50 program steps and eight memory registers.
+Two later versions named TI-57 LCD and TI-57 LCD-II have LCDs, but are less powerful (run much slower) and have much less memory: 48 bytes to be allocated between program 'steps' and storage registers.

-The TI-57 lacked non-volatile memory, so any programs entered were lost when the calculator was switched off or the battery ran out.
+The TI-57 lacks non-volatile memory, so any programs entered are lost when the calculator is switched off or the battery runs out.

-The LED display version of the TI-57 had a rechargeable Nickel-Cadmium battery pack BP7 which contains two AA size batteries and electronics to raise the voltage to the 9V required by the calculator.
+The LED display version of the TI-57 was sold with a rechargeable nickel–cadmium battery pack BP7 containing two AA size batteries and electronics to raise the voltage to the 9V required by the calculator.
 A popular modification is to power it from a 9V battery and use the battery cover of a LED TI-30 or a part of the dismantled battery pack.
 This modification provides a better battery life than the original battery pack.

-Included, with at least the original version was a book entitled "Making Tracks Into Programming".
-It was self described as "A step-by-step learning guide to the power, ease and fun of using your TI Programmable 57".
+Included, with at least the original version, was a book entitled Making Tracks Into Programming.
+It is subtitled "A step-by-step learning guide to the power, ease and fun of using your TI Programmable 57".

 Radio Shack also marketed this calculator, rebranded as the EC-4000.

 Programming

-The programming capabilities of the TI-57 were similar to a primitive macro assembler.
+The programming capabilities of the TI-57 are similar to a primitive macro assembler.

-Any keystroke could be stored, along with some simple program flow control commands and conditional tests.
-These included:
+Any keystroke can be stored, along with some simple program flow control commands and conditional tests.
+These include:

 GTO (GoTO): Causes program pointer to jump immediately to a Label (0-9) or to a specific program step (00 to 49).

 SBR (SuBRoutine): Causes a program to jump to a Label, and on encountering an Inv SBR command, continue executing at the instruction immediately following the original SBR.

 DSZ (Decrement and Skip on Zero): Decrements storage register zero, and skips the next instruction if the result is zero.
 There was also an inverse form, Decrement and Skip if Not Zero.

-Tests for equality/inequality could be performed against a value on the display (the x register) and a dedicated test register, t.
-The result of the test would cause the next instruction to be conditionally skipped.
+Tests for equality/inequality can be performed against a value on the display (the x register) and a dedicated test register, t.
+The result of the test causes the next instruction to be conditionally skipped.

-Programs could be edited by inserting, deleting, or overwriting a program step.
+Programs can be edited by inserting, deleting, or overwriting a program step.

-A NOP (No OPeration) function was provided to allow a program step to be ignored.
+A NOP (No OPeration) function is provided to allow a program step to be ignored.

-Due to the hard limit of 50 program steps, use of NOP was infrequent.
+Due to the hard limit of 50 program steps, use of NOP is infrequent.

-The TI-57 used the "one step, one instruction" principle, regardless of whether one instruction required one or up to four keypresses.
+The TI-57 uses the "one step, one instruction" principle, regardless of whether one instruction required one or up to four keypresses.